 Estella may be beautiful, but she's as chilly as Frozone, freezing the hearts of everyone around her—including her adopted mom, Miss Havisham.
 She's "proud and refined" (33.4) as an adult, and "beautiful and self-possessed" as a child" (8.25), and for some reason Pip falls desperately in love with her, even though she's really, really rude.
 She's hardly known him for five minutes before she's telling him that he has "coarse hands" and "thick boots" (8.67).

-When we think about it, Estella has had a pretty hard life.
+But we can't hate Estella, either.
 Can you imagine living in Satis House with a mother who wears her wedding dress everyday and who only cares that you grow up to break boys' hearts?
 Can you imagine having to deal with relatives who only want your mother's money?
-Think of sleeping in that run-down house every night, hearing Miss Havisham's low moaning and mouse-like shuffling all over the floor boards.
+Can you imagine sleeping in that run-down house every night, hearing Miss Havisham's low moaning and mouse-like shuffling all over the floor boards?

-Estella claims not to have a heart, and, for some reason, we kind of believe her.
-If this is a world in which a 25 year-old wedding cake still exists, then it just might be that Estella lacks a heart.
-She chooses the meanest, roughest, cruelest man she possibly could pick to be her husband.
-There is something inherently self-destructive about this choice, making her not so dissimilar from the self-destructive Pip.
-Perhaps they are meant for each other after all.
+No wonder Estella chooses the meanest, roughest, cruelest man she possibly could pick to be her husband.
+There's something inherently self-destructive about this choice, making her not so dissimilar from the self-destructive Pip, choosing the one thing that's guaranteed to make her miserable.
+Perhaps they're meant for each other after all.